 As children and families face the COVID-19 crisis, health coverage and access to care are more critical than ever.
-Newly unemployed parents mean more children will become eligible for Medicaid and CHIP.
+Newly unemployed parents means more children are eligible for Medicaid and the Children's Health Insurance Programs (CHIP.)
 Keeping those programs well-functioning in states demands increased funding from the federal level.
-More than ever, families need affordable care from their providers and coverage that meets their medical, dental, and mental health needs.
-To meet these needs, we recommend the following:
+More than ever, families need affordable health care from their providers and coverage that meets their medical, dental, and mental health needs.

-- Increase Medicaid FMAP: Increase the FMAP for Medicaid to at least 12 percent to provide fiscal relief to states while millions more children and adults are eligible for Medicaid. - Auto-Enroll Newborns: Auto-enroll newborns in Medicaid, CHIP, or private coverage before leaving the hospital to ensure there is no gap in coverage for newborns.
+- Increase Medicaid FMAP: Increase the FMAP for Medicaid to at least 12 percent to provide fiscal relief to state Medicaid offices while millions more children and adults are eligible for Medicaid. - Anto-Enroll Newborns: Auto-enroll newborns in Medicaid, CHIP, or private coverage immediately after birth before leaving the hospital to ensure there is no gap in coverage for newborns.